IDAES/idaes-pse/docs_rst/developer/devsw.rst

 .. figure:: ../_static/github-fork-repo.png
     :align: center

+    Figure 2.
 Screenshot showing where to click to fork the Github repo

 Clone your fork
 ~~~~~~~~~~~~~~~